 In as far as human resource capacity is concerned, the Minister of Finance in the 2014 Medium Term Budget Policy Statement (MTBPS), indicated that Government would - flowing forth from severe economic pressures - freeze government headcounts and will also review the funded vacancies.
-The Department has as from February 2015 to date fully complied with the provincial moratorium implementation measures in terms of which the Department was - with the exception of the post of Chief Financial Officer and posts funded through Conditional Grants - only allowed to fill funded school based posts.
+The Department as from February 2015 fully complied with the provincial moratorium implementation measures in terms of which the Department was - with the exception of the post of Chief Financial Officer and posts funded through Conditional Grants - only allowed to fill funded school based posts.
+The provincial moratorium measures on the filling of posts were further expanded in January 2017, to also include school based non-educator support posts.
+The filling of both critical office based posts and school based non-educator support posts therefore became subject to prior approval by the provincial Executive Council.
+Forth flowing from an Executive decision in June 2017, the Department of Education has been mandated to identify and fill funded posts in 2 categories, i.e. posts for Support Staff in schools, and posts related to Curriculum Implementation (Subject Advisory Services) and Teacher Development.
+Apart from ensuring that educator posts in schools are filled in line with the approved funded post establishments, the Department will therefore in 2018/19 be expanding HR capacity in the mandated sectors, within funding constraints.